ctkelley/MultiPrecisionArrays.jl/README.md

   - Switch from Array to AbstractArray.
 Now I can apply ```mplu``` to a transpose and mutable static arrays using the ```@MArray``` constructor.
   - BiCGSTAB-IR.
 New factorizations [```mpblu```](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/functions/mpblu/) and [```mpblu!```](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/functions/mpblu!/)
   - Better API for the Krylov-IR solvers

  - v0.1.0: Better docs and ...
    - I no longer export the constructors and the MPArray factorizations.
 You should only be using mplu, mplu!, mpglu, mpglu!, ...
-   - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow
    - Notation and variable name change to conform with standard practice (TH --> TW for working precision etc).
 If you just use the multiprecision factorizations with no options, you will not notice this.

 ##  Can I complain about this package now?